 Cathy Reisenwitz, Writer

-Cathy Reisenwitz is a writer whose work has appeared in Newsweek, Forbes, the Daily Beast, VICE Motherboard, Reason magazine, Talking Points Memo, and other publications — and she's also a New Modality Catalyst.
+Cathy Reisenwitz is a writer whose work has appeared in Newsweek, Forbes, the Daily Beast, VICE Motherboard, Reason magazine, Talking Points Memo, and other publications — and she also wrote a review for our first issue.

 Can you tell us a little about your work?